- Historian and adviser to Hillary Rodham Clinton

 - Founding and Shaping of the Nation

-Allida Black is a distinguished visiting scholar at the Miller Center for Public Affairs and an affiliated scholar with the Georgetown Institute for Women, Peace, and Security.
+Allida Black is a distinguished visiting scholar at the Miller Center of Public Affairs, a Distinguished Fellow of the Rothermere American Institute at Oxford University, and an affiliated scholar with the Georgetown Institute for Women, Peace, and Security.
 She also serves as managing director of the Allenswood Group, LLC, a collaborative she founded to preserve and document women’s political history and strengthen democracy through education and civic engagement.